 After spending a year in mourning, Paul McCartney made a roaring return to rock 'n' roll.
-He had lost wife and frequent musical collaborator Linda to cancer in the spring of 1998, then vowed to take an extended break from performing and recording to deal with the excruciating loss.
+He had lost his wife and frequent musical collaborator Linda to cancer in the spring of 1998, then vowed to take an extended break from performing and recording to deal with the excruciating loss.

 When McCartney picked up his old Hofner bass again, he decided his next project would celebrate his rock roots.
 Run Devil Run would be a collection of mostly pre-Beatles rock tunes.

-It wasn’t the first time the former Beatle had released a collection of oldies.
-About a decade before, he had hastily recorded a batch of cover tunes – Choba B CCCP – for exclusive release in the U.S.S.R. (it was re-released worldwide after the fall of the Soviet Union).
-McCartney had recorded Choba in a mere two days and he wanted to be a little more considered with this new album, while still maintaining a rough and raw feel that suited the material.
+McCartney recorded that LP in a mere two days and wanted to be a little more considered with this new album, while still maintaining a rough and raw feel that suited the material.
 As part of this musical reawakening, he sought to return to the studio regimen of the early Beatles records, which involved knocking out three or four tracks in a session.
 Additionally, the new project would feature some McCartney originals alongside the covers.

 McCartney’s selection of songs helped keep things fresh too.
-Where Choba B CCCP (as well as John Lennon’s Rock ’n’ Roll) stuck mostly to well-known hits, Run Devil Run wandered through less-trampled terrain – songs like Fats Domino’s "Coquette," Carl Perkins’ "Movie Magg" and Larry Williams’ "She Said Yeah."
+Where Choba B CCCP (as well as John Lennon’s Rock ’n’ Roll) stuck mostly to well-known hits, Run Devil Run wandered through less-trampled terrain – including selections like Fats Domino’s "Coquette," Carl Perkins’ "Movie Magg" and Larry Williams’ "She Said Yeah."
+They were songs that McCartney loved, but wasn’t practiced at playing.

-As such, they were songs that McCartney loved, but wasn’t practiced at playing.
-In many cases, the band members had never heard the original versions of the tunes, requiring Paul to quickly demo them for the other musicians in the studio.
-Then, the guys would record the songs on instinct.
+In many cases, the band members had never heard the original versions, so McCartney quickly demoed them in the studio.
+Then, everyone would record the songs on instinct.
 McCartney later said that the mantra for the sessions was “no thinking.”
-That idea prevented Paul, or anyone else, from getting too precious with any performance, resulting in bashed-out versions of "Honey Hush" and "I Got Stung" (on which a hollering McCartney makes Elvis Presley’s version sound like it was sung by Perry Como).
+Neither McCartney nor anyone else had a chance to get too precious with these performances, resulting in bashed-out versions of "Honey Hush" and "I Got Stung," as a hollering McCartney makes Elvis Presley’s version sound like it was sung by Perry Como.

 Listen to Paul McCartney's Version of 'Brown-Eyed Handsome Man'